 The amounts for each task are estimates only, but are not to be exceeded unless authorized in writing by the Program.
-The Agreement total amount is controlling unless amended in writing by the Program.
+The Agreement total amount is controlling.
 Payment shall be made directly to the USGS.
 The USGS shall maintain hourly records of time worked by its personnel to support any audits the Program may require.
 Billing reports shall be submitted quarterly for activities and level of expenditures incurred since the last billing report.
 A brief project progress report summarizing project activities in the billing period must be submitted with each billing.